Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_d_bridging_game_dev_tools/part_01_index/s2_4_index_of_part_08_glyph_ai.md

 ## 🧭 Chapter Structure of `part_08_glyph_ai/`

+The following four chapters comprise the **first Layer 4 stanza** of Glyph AI.
+It is anticipated that **multiple Layer 3 stanzas** will eventually reside within this part as recursion deepens.

 | File | Title | Description |
 |------|-------|-------------|
 | `s1_1_symbolic_gate_validation.md` | **Symbolic Gate Validation** | Validates the structure and purpose of glyphs before permitting recursive access or state change. |